 - Paid and some unpaid overtime (see below)

-- Time spent on-call at the workplace (including time ‘sleeping’ when you are either working or asleep while on-call at the work-place – where ‘sleeping’ is allowed).
-See our new Care Workers article for more information about sleeping-time and Night Working under the Working Time Regulations.
+- Time spent on-call at the workplace (including time ‘sleeping’ when you’re either working or asleep while on-call at the work-place, where ‘sleeping’ is allowed).
+See our article for more information about sleeping-time and Night Working under the Working Time Regulations.